* U.S. rig count up to 751, highest since Sept -Baker Hughes

 * U.S. oil production heads for 10 million bpd

-Brent crude futures, the international benchmark for oil prices, were 15 cents lower at $63.25 a barrel at 0950 GMT.
+Brent crude futures, the international benchmark for oil prices, were down 15 cents, or 0.2 percent, at $63.25 a barrel.

 The number of rigs drilling for new oil output in the United States rose by two in the week to Dec.
 8, to 751, the highest level since September, General Electric Co's Baker Hughes energy services firm said on Friday. <RIG-OL-USA-BHI>